tarwn/game-dev-app/README.md

 This is an archive of the source code behind [LaunchReady](https://www.tiernok.com/projects/launchready-igd), a software product
 I founded and launched, but shuttered a few years ago so I could focus on another role that had come my way.

-**Licensing:** This software is licensed for non-commercial use only.
-Shared for portfolio and educational purposes.
+**Licensing:** This software is shared for portfolio and educational purposes.
+All rights to modify, reuse, or redistribute the code are reserved.
+I am open to individual licenses, reach out to me to chat.

 ![Dashboard screenshot from LaunchReady](https://www.tiernok.com/images/projects/launchready-igd/App-Dashboard.png)